stanley-craychee/WavePlan/README.md

 -------Overview-------

 This repository contains the code for an Android mobile app which was created using Kotlin.
+The mobile app is a presenter of current + forecasted ocean and weather conditions for beaches around the globe.

 -------Project Purpose-------